priyaankk/AutoNavAI/README.md

 2. **Action Detection**: Based on the query, the system generates a list of actions to take (e.g., click a button, type text).
 3. **Web Interaction**: Using Playwright, the bot interacts with the webpage—identifying elements by bounding boxes, clicking them, filling in forms, or extracting data.
 4. **Data Extraction**: The bot then performs actions such as retrieving prices or extracting other relevant information and returning it to the user.
-5. **Continuous Learning**: It uses multiple AI instances to improve its task execution by analyzing past actions and adjusting accordingly for more accurate results.

 ## **Prerequisites**
 - Python 3.x